SovereignCloudStack/rookify/docs/operations-guide/rookify.md

 ---
-sidebar_label: Ceph via Rook (technical preview)
+sidebar_label: Use Rookify: Migrate to Rook from Ceph Ansible (technical preview)
 ---

-# Ceph via Rook (technical preview)
+# Rookify: Migrate to Rook from Ceph Ansible (technical preview)

 :::warning

 This is a technical preview and not recommended for production use yet.
-This whole document has to be reworkded with more rook like handling.
-Do not take it for granted yet.

 :::

-## Where to find docs
+## Where to find other docs and information

+For deployment see:

+For configuration see: